-Bad things tend to happen where people are not allowed to defend themselves
+Bad things tend to happen when people are not allowed to defend themselves

 So, what do you do?

-I recently decided that I needed to address that gap, because despite months of weapons training, most folks have very little martial arts/defensive training, including the military.
-While I have done combatives (similar to some martial arts like Brazilian Ju Jitsu/MMA) most of those entail grappling on the ground, where it is most fights go to in a brawl.
+I recently decided that I needed to address that gap because, despite months of weapons training, most folks have very little martial arts/defensive training, including the military.
+While I have done combative (similar to some martial arts like Brazilian Ju Jitsu/MMA) most of those entail grappling on the ground, where it is most fights go to in a brawl.

-Here are a few tips to consider for the mostr effective self defense:
+Here are a few tips to consider for the most effective self-defense:

 While I am nowhere near perfect on it, it is something that I wanted to make sure you thought about.
 Our holsters will help you conceal and retain it for carry, but it’s important that once you have entered that option into the fight you don’t lose it to the other side.